A Deformation Quantization for Non-Flat Spacetimes and Applications to QFT

 \section{Introduction}

-Quantum field theory (\textbf{QFT}) in curved spacetimes (\textbf{CST}) (see monographs \cite{FU, WQ, CF, BD, GBP} and \cite{K88}) is regarded as a zero order approximation of a complete theory of quantum gravity.
-The approximation, is in regards to the treatment of gravity (or spacetime) as a classical entity instead of a quantum one, such as in general relativity.
+Quantum field theory (\textbf{QFT}) in curved spacetimes (\textbf{CST}) (see monographs \cite{FU, WQ, CF, BD, GBP} and \cite{K88}) is regarded as a zero-order approximation of a complete theory of quantum gravity.
+The approximation pertains to the treatment of gravity (or spacetime) as a classical entity rather than a quantum one, as in general relativity.

-Even so, already in this approximation, the framework has supplied us with various insights and achievements, e.g.\ thermal radiations by black-holes (\cite{IN1,WPC,FH1,K88}), the micro-local spectrum condition (\cite{RAD, RAD2, IN3}), Pauli's spin-statistic theorem in curved spacetime (\cite{IN4}), quantum inequalities (\cite{FRP,FRP2, IN5,IN6,IN7,IN9, IN8}), perturbation theory (\cite{INN1,INN2,INN3,INN5}), descriptions of the early universe and extreme astrophysical environments \cite{THCOS} (and references therein).
+Even in this approximation, the framework has already provided various insights and achievements, such as thermal radiations by black holes (\cite{IN1,WPC,FH1,K88}), the micro-local spectrum condition (\cite{RAD, RAD2, IN3}), Pauli's spin-statistic theorem in curved spacetime (\cite{IN4}), quantum inequalities (\cite{FRP,FRP2, IN5,IN6,IN7,IN9, IN8}), perturbation theory (\cite{INN1,INN2,INN3,INN5}), descriptions of the early universe and extreme astrophysical environments \cite{THCOS} (and references therein).

-Moreover, it made us question foundations of physics, such as the very notion (or existence) of particles (Fulling-Davies-Unruh effect, \cite{INN7,INN4,INN6,DPE}).
+Moreover, it has led to questioning the foundations of physics, such as the very notion (or existence) of particles (Fulling-Davies-Unruh effect, \cite{INN7,INN4,INN6,DPE}).

 The states generalizing the Minkowski vacuum in QFT in CST are the so-called Hadamard states.
-These states have the Hadamard singularity structure and exist for a large class of quantum field theories in globally hyperbolic spacetimes, \cite{HS1, SV01} see as well \cite{GW12}.
-An essential reason to work with them is the lack of a vacuum (lack of an isometry group\footnote{In flat spacetime this is the Poincar\'e group, which leaves the vacuum invariant.} that supplies an invariant concept of energy) in curved spacetimes.
+These states exhibit the Hadamard singularity structure and exist for a large class of quantum field theories in globally hyperbolic spacetimes, \cite{HS1, SV01}, see also \cite{GW12}.
+An essential reason to work with them is the lack of a vacuum (lack of an isometry group\footnote{In flat spacetime, this is the Poincar\'e group, which leaves the vacuum invariant.}) in curved spacetimes.
 Motivated by the equivalence principle, one demands states resembling the same singularity structure as the Minkowski vacuum at short distances.

-Due to the foundational importance of QFT in CST and the zero order approximation argument, it is clear that any fundamental and complete theory of quantum gravity should at least contain QFT in CST in some limit.
-Besides, this theory should become important were the domain of validity of QFT in CST breaks down.
-This will be at distances (or curvatures) near the Plank scales, \cite[Chapter 1]{WQ}.
+Due to the foundational importance of QFT in CST and the zero-order approximation argument, it is clear that any fundamental and complete theory of quantum gravity should at least contain QFT in CST in some limit.
+In addition, this theory should become important where the domain of validity of QFT in CST breaks down.
+This breakdown occurs at distances (or curvatures) near the Planck scales, \cite[Chapter 1]{WQ}.